JDDev0/WorldMaster/README.md

 # WorldMaster
 This is a spigot MC plugin with many usefull commands.

+## Instalation
+1) Unzip the zip file from the release
+2) Go in the unziped folder
+3) Copy the .jar file into your plugins directory of your server
+4) Start the server.
+If the server was already started, type "/reload" in the server console.
+5) Have fun!

 ## Config
 **Quotes are required for the text!**<br>
 **welcome**: 'Text'<br>